hashbang/book/2-Security/3-encryption-symmetric.md

 used as a random value which ensures the output from encrypting will always be different as long as the initialization vector is different.

+The initialization vector can be openly shared with the recipient of the message.
+Because it is a value unique to this specific message, there is no harm if someone finds the value.
+It is used to ensure that _further_ data is not encrypted with the same output, and is in no way tied to your key.

 For the purpose of these examples, we will assume that you have made a `pad_message(message, desired_length)` and `depad_message(message)` function.